What is perinatal hospice?

 Which conditions are appropriate for perinatal hospice?

-Parents choose perinatal hospice and palliative care for a wide range of life-limiting conditions including anencephaly, Trisomy 13, Trisomy 18, Potter's Syndrome, severe heart defects, and others.
+Parents choose perinatal hospice and palliative care for a wide range of life-limiting conditions including anencephaly, Trisomy 13, Trisomy 18, Potter's Syndrome, severe heart defects, congenital diaphragmatic hernia, and others.

 What if the diagnosis is wrong?